opendatalabrdc/Blog/Database_Quality_Analysis_Building_overlaps_and_irregular_geometries_Various_cartographic_projects_comparison.md

 # Comparison, Various towns, project Open Cities Africa
+**Totals in this section are preliminary, some overlaps flags might be missing**

 For comparison purposes, we selected cities from the Open Cities Africa project for which OSM tasking manager projects were available.
 For the most part, these tasks were 100% mapped and validated.
 Each city has its own cartographic history, with rapid response to a disaster or variable quality of imagery, organization of mapathons with beginners, etc. Building architecture from one city to another can also vary and in some cities a higher number of buildings with irregular shapes can really exist.

 For example, during the Ebola outbreak in Monrovia in 2014, the city had to be mapped quickly to help humanitarian teams, despite the poor quality of the imagery available.
 As the images are still lacking in precision, recent projects have not succeeded in significantly improving quality.
 In Ngaoundere, following a recent mapping project, many duplicates and superimposed buildings have been added.